1959: “We go to Chicago!”

 Larker popped his bunt foul high into the air behind home plate.
 The Phillie catcher made the extra effort and dove head long to catch the foul popup, but the alert Moon, knowing the difficulty of the catcher getting up and throwing to second, tagged at first base when the ball was caught and sprinted to second.
 The Phillie catcher, on the ground and facing away from the diamond, had little chance to throw out Moon and he was in scoring position.
 One out later, Hodges singled and Moon scored the only run of the game.

 The Dodger fortunes continued to hold.
 In the seventh inning, nursing a 1-0 lead, Drysdale had two Phillies on base.
-The hitter, Anderson, hit a ball that was described as being “barely foul down the left-field line.”Bob Hunter, Los Angeles Examiner, September 10, 1959 Drysdale escaped from the inning and the Dodgers had their hard earned win.
+The hitter, Sparky Anderson, the future Hall of Fame manager, hit a ball that was described as being “barely foul down the left-field line.”Bob Hunter, Los Angeles Examiner, September 10, 1959 Drysdale escaped from the inning and the Dodgers had their hard earned win.

 The next night, Craig continued the excellent work of Dodger pitchers as he pitched a complete game to beat the Phillies, 5-0.
 In the last three games, Dodger pitching had two shutouts and a one run win.
 Craig received a boost from Wills, who had four hits, including three singles and a triple and scored a run.
 The Giants lost, and their three game lead shrank to two.

 The hot pennant race got the weather it deserved on the 11th day of the month as the Dodgers faced the Pirates at the Coliseum in a memorable doubleheader.
 Southern California broke out in one of its patented September heat waves and the first game began with a 104-degree temperature and the game would be hotter than the weather.
 In fact, the humidity even caused a brief amount of rain in the fifth inning, the first time it had ever rained in the Coliseum during a Dodger game.